leekchan/djangae/djangae/contrib/pagination/README.md

 The `@paginated_model` decorator allows you to specify which fields on your model you want to order by (you can specify multiple orderings for a model) and generates the pre-calculated fields for you.
-The `DatastorePaginator` then seemlessly uses these pre-calculated fields and does the offset/limiting for you.
+The `DatastorePaginator` then seamlessly uses these pre-calculated fields and does the offset/limiting for you.

 The `lookahead` argument to the paginator tells it how many pages ahead it should look.
 E.g. if you set lookahead to `10` then it will query ahead to find the offset value to allow it to jump 10 pages.